 Many fall favourites like pumpkin, butternut squash, mushrooms, beets and celeriac are among the glorious vegetables that are in season in November.

-There is also plenty of fruit available – from tender pears and apples to pretty pomegranates and persimmons.
+There is also plenty of fruit available in November – from tender pears and apples to pretty pomegranates and persimmons.
 So there will much inspiration for your fall menus.

 We all know that pumpkin is the queen of fall and for good reason.
 You can make virtually anything with this orange-hued vegetable: velvety soups, delicious breads, comforting casseroles, pies and even smoothies.

-This antioxidant-rich fruit adds beauty to any dish.
-Use it to add a bejeweled touch to your rice dishes, salads, hummus and desserts.
+Pomegranate is an antioxidant-rich fruit that adds beauty to any dish.
+Use it to add a bejeweled touch to your rice dishes, salads, hummus and desserts or try our delivious pomegranate recipes.

 Depending on where you live, chestnuts begin to creep into markets as early as November.
-Take advantage and use them in everything from chocolate desserts to roasts.
+Take advantage and make some chestnut recipes by using them in everything, from chocolate desserts to roasts.

 Earthy, sweet and colourful, beets are part of the bounty of autumn.
 Wrap them in foil and bake until tender then cut into cubes for salad or puree into a soup.
 The possibilities are many.